markdessain/bridge/academy/templates/new_venue.md

 #### {name} Bridge Group

 Thank you to those who attended the first game at the new venue _{venue}_, I hope you all had an enjoyable evening.
-I would welcome your feedback and inital thoughts on the new venue, please email me any comments you have or let me know next week.
+I would welcome your feedback and initial thoughts on the new venue, please email me any comments you have or let me know next week.

 The results for _{bridgewebs_results_title}_ are as follows: